+Cemiplimab is an antibody that activates your immune system to attack the cancer cells.
+Pemetrexed is a cytotoxic drug.
 Each course is 21 days.
-Day 1, you get an IV.
-There is then a break of 20 days before a new course of treatment starts.
-During treatment, your blood tests and any side effects will be monitored.
+Day 1 you get drops.
+After that, there is a break for 20 days, before a new course starts.
+During the treatment, your blood samples and any side effects are monitored.